How much surplus risk can your company tolerate?

 To quantify these trade-offs, most insurers use a Monte Carlo Simulation approach to model and consider all potential future financial statement results.
 This approach provides decision-makers a distribution of potential outcomes for any financial metric of interest (e.g., surplus, net income, RBC ratio, policyholder dividends, etc.) and evaluates trade-offs between expected and worst-case results.

-While this DFA (also called ALM or ERM) modeling approach to determining asset-mix is a powerful tool, it has limitations, including capital market assumptions, potential model or user error, and lack of insight into short-term risk tolerance.
+While this DFA (or asset-liability) modeling approach to determining asset-mix is a powerful tool, it has limitations, including capital market assumptions, potential model or user error, and lack of insight into short-term risk tolerance.

 POTENTIAL DFA MODELING LIMITATIONS